 Diagnosing coloboma eye disease requires a comprehensive eye examination performed by an experienced ophthalmologist.
 This typically involves a series of specialised tests to assess the condition accurately.
 Some of the key diagnostic tools include:

-- Optical Coherence Tomography: A non-invasive imaging technique that offers detailed cross-sectional images of the retina and optic nerve, allowing the doctor to detect structural abnormalities.
+- Optical Coherence Tomography: A non-invasive imaging technique that offers detailed cross-sectional images of the retina and optic nerve, allowing the eye specialists to detect structural abnormalities.

 - Fundus Photography: Used to document and evaluate the condition of the retina, highlighting any gaps or malformations.